kevinmoesker/python_assignment_functional/README.md

-# technical-test-fortis
+# technical-test-

-Repo used for python technical test for Fortis AAI.
+Repo used for python technical test

 Before coding, make sure that the tests run correctly on your env.